JackKuo666/LLM-Scientific-Graphical-Abstract-Generator/README.md

 #### Response Example 📬:

-A successful request will return the generated graphical abstract (in **SVG** format) along with metadata:
+A successful request will return the generated graphical abstract (in SVG format) along with a status message:

 ```json
 {